Your service charges explained

 To ensure contributions are fair and reasonable, we therefore divide service charges into separate ‘schedules’ and make sure each schedule includes services that residents derive benefit from.

-If you are a tenant, an amount is included in your rent to cover repairs.
-If you are a leaseholder, charges for day to day repairs are a condition of the lease.
+If you're a tenant, an amount is included in your rent to cover repairs.
+If you're a leaseholder, charges for day to day repairs are a condition of the lease.

 Most of your service charge is eligible for Housing Benefit.
 There are some exceptions, including water, gas and electricity supplied directly to your home.